ericli1018/laravel-kendo-ui-datasource/README.md

 Laravel Kendo UI DataSource
 ===========================

 ESSENTIALLY ALL WORK ON THIS PROJECT WAS ORIGINALLY DONE BY USER meowcakes.
-I HAVE FORKED THIS FROM websolutionmw MERELY TO GIVE MYSELF CONTROL OVER THE DEPENDENCY VERSIONS.
+I HAVE FORKED THIS FROM ChemProf MERELY TO GIVE MYSELF CONTROL OVER THE DEPENDENCY VERSIONS.
 I TAKE NO CREDIT OR RESPONSIBILITY FOR THE ORIGINAL SCRIPTS, OTHER THAN THE TRIVIAL ADJUSTMENTS I HAVE MADE.

 Server side Kendo UI DataSource implementation for Laravel